alissa-huskey/hello-world-docker-action/README.md

 ### :memo: Create a Workflow File

+A workflow file how people use your action, so you'll need to create one too.

 In `.github/workflows/` create a new file called `greeting.yml` using the template below.
 Be sure to replace `USERNAME` with your GitHub username.